kworam/ProcScript/README.md

 Inside a block function, `this` refers to the Proc instance that is running the block function.
 Properties of the Proc instance are referred to as *Proc locals*.

-For example, this block function sets the value of Proc local `x` to the `resultObj` value from the previous block function.
+For example, this block function sets the value of Proc local `x` to 'hello'.

-	function blockFunc (resultObj) {
+	function blockFunc () {
-		this.x = resultObj;
+		this.x = 'hello';
 	}

 A Proc local is available in the block function where it is declared and in any subsequent block functions.
-In a loop Proc, a Proc local is also available in any subsequent iterations of the loop.
+In a loop Proc, the Proc local is also available in any subsequent iterations of the loop.